Estherkarl/Estherkarl/README.md

 ## Hi there 👋

-I am Esther, a Python Backend Developer with a focus on building efficient and scalable server-side applications.
-Recently, I have acquired skills essential for an entry-level position, including proficiency in Python, experience with Django framework, and development of RESTful APIs.
-I am also familiar with database management using PostgreSQL and have a grasp of version control with Git.
-Additionally, I possess basic knowledge of cloud services and am committed to writing clean, maintainable code.
-I am eager to apply my skills and continue learning in a professional environment.
+"I am Esther, a detail-oriented data analyst with a strong foundation in Python programming.
+I specialize in analyzing and visualizing data to drive business insights.
+My expertise includes working with Python libraries such as Pandas, NumPy, and Matplotlib for data manipulation and visualization.
+I have hands-on experience with SQL databases, particularly PostgreSQL, and am proficient in handling large datasets.
+With a focus on delivering actionable insights, I’m committed to presenting data-driven solutions while continuously refining my skills and learning new analytical techniques."

 **🛠️ My Skills**:
 - **Python**